 The visualization shows the real-time PPP user performance in Potsdam, Germany, improved using NAVCAST clock and orbit corrections for enhanced accuracy.
-The PPP solution is restarted every hour to show PPP convergence time.
 Observations are retrieved in real time from the International GNSS Service (IGS).

 GPS Clock and Ephemeris Corrections